abatilo/blog/content/_index.md

-I talk about random things on [substack](https://sliceofexperiments.substack.com).
+I talk about things that I've learned on [substack](https://sliceofexperiments.substack.com).
 Read about my values on my [/about](/about) page.